Kimberly-Rodriguez/Energy_Consumption_Dashboard/README.md

 ## Tools

-This application utilized HTML, CSS, Javascript, Node.js, Express.js, MongoDB, Mongoose, Graphql, and React.
+This application utilized HTML, CSS, Javascript, Node.js, Express.js and React.

 To learn about how to use this data, check out the data.json located inside [Innowatts](https://drive.google.com/drive/folders/1MtoF85tQuc0KtJzaMmjnDuDC9IlkW24h?usp=sharing) google folder.